ForrestTech/Eventus/src/Samples/Readme.md

 ## Eventus.Samples.CommandProcessor

 The command processor listend for events on [RabbitMQ](https://www.rabbitmq.com/) and handles the commands.
 It uses the Eventus framework to create/update the BankAccount domain aggregate.
 Event data can then be stored in any of the supported event store providers.
+Domain events are then emitted to a topic in RabbitMQ where subscribers can listen for these events.

-### Notes
+## Eventus.Samples.Subscribers

-* Currently the command processor also update the read layer for Bank Accounts.
-The web application queries this layer.
-This should really be done by subscribers to Domain events.  e.g. Domain events are published to RabbitMQ and subscribers update the read layer.
+The subscriber project listens to domain events on [RabbitMQ](https://www.rabbitmq.com/) topics and updates the read model of the bank account data.

 ### Eventus.Samples.ReadLayer

 This project contains a simple redis repository that stores a read view of the players account summary details.
-This project is used by both the command processor to update the read view and the web application to read the current state of the customer account
+This project is used by both the subscriber project to update the read view and the web application to read the current state of the customer account

 ### Notes